kmehltretter82/frama-c-linux/KERNEL.md

    host/VGIC/nVHE corpus, all shared VHE/nVHE pairs, and the complete 75-command pinned C inventory are established.
 The first historical buffer-overflow replay is also established at one invalid user-copy bound before and zero after the fix.
-Fresh KVM candidate analysis, conservative architecture models, and additional bounded scenarios now precede RISC-V and broader subsystem coverage.
+The first fresh audit is complete, five current candidates survived adversarial review, the MTE lock ordering is detected in the full current translation unit, and the hugetlb publication invariant has an Eva before/fixed model.
+Runtime reproducers, Linux fixes, conservative architecture models, and additional bounded scenarios now precede RISC-V and broader subsystem coverage.